 Front Feet On The Rug

-This is quite common because it brings the room together without taking up all of the rug space.
+This is common because it brings the room together without taking up all of the rug space.
 Most living rooms use this layout.
 It leaves the living room balanced and gives you space to walk on that cozy rug that you picked out.

 No Feet On The Rug